J4TPlays/FilEncrypt-Server/README.md

 ## Update Log

 ### Version 3.X

+#### 3.0.1
+- fixed the issue when typing `/dc` where the server would constantly add your previous message.
+The command will now close down your instance of the server.
+The `/dc` command **may** be removed in version 3.1, depending on its requirement now that the "X" button will send a disconnect message.
+- added a label to top left displaying the chat server's version

 #### 3.0.0
 - Released as a public beta test version.
 There are bound to be issues with this, so if and when you find issues, please report them as soon as you can.